testcontainers/testcontainers-go/docs/modules/mockserver.md

 ## Introduction

 The Testcontainers module for MockServer.
+MockServer can be used to mock HTTP services by matching requests against user-defined expectations.

 ## Adding this module to your project dependencies